Annual Theme

 Fellows

-The 2022-22 cohort of HumanitiesX fellows includes three teams, each comprised of two faculty members from DePaul's College of Liberal Arts and Social Sciences and a community partner from a Chicago-area nonprofit organization.
-Each team will collaboratively develop a course related to environmental issues, which will be taught in Spring Quarter 2023.
-In January, each team will be joined by two Student Fellows, who will assist with course development and deployment.
+The 2022-23 cohort of HumanitiesX fellows included three teams, each comprised of two faculty members from DePaul's College of Liberal Arts and Social Sciences, a community partner from a Chicago-area nonprofit organization, and two Student Fellows.

 Team Active Transportation Alliance